NikVetr/crossword/README.md

 ### Typical Usage Scenario

 1. **Preparing Your Input Files**: Place your word list in the `input/text` directory.
 The file should have one word-clue pair per line, separated by a colon (:), see example in `input/text`.
 Place any target images in `input/img`.
-By default, black pixels will correspond to the space that the crossword aims to fill in, and white or transparent pixels to the space to be avoided.
+By default, darker pixels will correspond to the space that the crossword aims to fill in, and white or transparent pixels to the space to be avoided.

 2. **Running the Script**: Execute the `crossword_generator.R` script, specifying your input file in the script.
 For example, modifying the line:

     ```
     words_and_clues <- readLines("input/text/2023-Dec_Xmas-Card-Xword.txt", warn = F)
     ...
-    pic <- png::readPNG("input/img/black_heart.png")
+    pic <- png::readPNG("input/img/red_heart.png")
     ```

 With paths to your own files.
 This will generate the crossword puzzle and save the output in both textual and graphical formats in the `output` directory.